pizofreude/tg-bot-father/README.md

 * Open the group chat you want to get the ID for.

-* Send any message in the group chat.
+* Send any message in the group chat using your bot.

 * Open your web browser and go to https://api.telegram.org/bot<your_bot_token_here>/getUpdates, replacing <your_bot_token_here> with your actual bot token.